 2. Exception Traceability

-Every exception is a case law entry linked to a specific article:
+In .lex, every exception is a case law entry linked to the specific clause it relates to:

 CASE-002: Tester drops out mid-testing

-Ruling: Return only that tester's escrow to developer
+Ruling: Return only that tester's escrowed amount to the developer

 3. Architecture Violation Detection